kaylan21k/South-African-Bank-Coin-Recognition-Project/README.md

 ### Setup

-1. Clone or download this repository
+1. Clone or download this repository(Make sure the extracted South-African-Bank-Coin-Recognition-Project/ folder contains the Project files directly, not another nested South-African-Bank-Coin-Recognition-Project/ directory inside it, else follow instructions of how to unzip the `models_final.zip` file in the Important Note section for the main Project file that you downloaded.
+In the end you need to have the same structure specified in the Project Structure section)
 2. **Important:** Unzip the `models_final.zip` file in the same directory (Make sure the extracted models_final/ folder contains the model files directly, not another nested models_final/ directory inside it)
 3. Open the project in VS Code or your preferred code editor
-4. Ensure code editor is in the South-African-Bank-Coin-Recognition-Project Folder
+4. Ensure code editor is in the South-African-Bank-Coin-Recognition-Project folder that contains all project files
 5. (Optional) Create a virtual environment:

    **Windows:**